murong-xu/SlicerCADSWholeBodyCTSeg/README.md

    - After restarting, go to the `PyTorch Utils` module.
      In the `Torch version requirement` box, type `<2.6`, then click `Install PyTorch`.
 A PyTorch version (>= 2.0.0 and <2.6.0) compatible with your machine should be installed.

-3. **Install CADS Extension**
+3. **Install CADSWholeBodyCTSeg Extension**
-   - ~~Open `Extension Manager` → search for `CADS` → click `Install`.
+   - ~~Open `Extension Manager` → search for `CADSWholeBodyCTSeg` → click `Install`.
      (Again, restart Slicer after installation.)~~
-   - ~~Once restarted, open the `CADS` module in Slicer and you should see the CADS user interface ready to use.~~
+   - ~~Once restarted, open the `CADSWholeBodyCTSeg` module in Slicer and you should see the user interface ready to use.~~

-   🚧 **In progress**: Installing CADS directly through the 3D Slicer Extension Manager is in progress and will be available soon!
+   🚧 **In progress**: Installing CADSWholeBodyCTSeg directly through the 3D Slicer Extension Manager is in progress and will be available soon!

    In the meantime, please use the manual installation described below:

    - Clone this repository to your machine:
-      - `git clone git@github.com:murong-xu/SlicerCADS.git`
+      - `git clone git@github.com:murong-xu/SlicerCADSWholeBodyCTSeg.git`
-      - Or simply download it from https://github.com/murong-xu/SlicerCADS
+      - Or simply download it from https://github.com/murong-xu/SlicerCADSWholeBodyCTSeg
    - Tell Slicer where to find it:
       - Open 3D Slicer
       - Go to `Edit`(the very top-left corner) → `Application Settings` → `Modules`.
       - Under `Additional module paths`, click the `arrow` on the right, then hit `Add`.
-      - Navigate to the **SlicerCADS** folder you just downloaded, open it, and select the **CADS** subfolder.
+      - Navigate to the **SlicerCADSWholeBodyCTSeg** folder you just downloaded, open it, and select the **CADSWholeBodyCTSeg** subfolder.
       - Press OK and restart Slicer.
-   - Once restarted, open the `CADS` module in Slicer and you should see the user interface ready to use.
+   - Once restarted, open the `CADSWholeBodyCTSeg` module in Slicer and you should see the user interface ready to use.

 ## Quick Start
-1. **Open the CADS extension** in 3D Slicer.
+1. **Open the CADSWholeBodyCTSeg extension** in 3D Slicer.
 2. **Load your CT image file.**
 3. **Set the input parameters:**
    - `Input volume`: The CT image you want to segment.